Understanding How Synthetic Gas Could Bridge The Gap Between Fossil Fuels And A Greener Future

 - Because it works with existing pipelines and appliances, SNG is often viewed as a “drop-in” fuel that doesn’t require home upgrades.

-Synthetic Natural Gas (also known as substitute natural gas) is a manufactured fuel meticulously designed to mimic the conventional fossil gas flowing to your home’s stove, furnace, or water heater.
+Substitute natural gas — the primary industry synonym for synthetic natural gas (SNG) — is a manufactured fuel meticulously designed to mimic the conventional fossil gas flowing to your home’s stove, furnace, or water heater.
 While traditional natural gas is extracted from deep underground rock formations, this drop-in replacement is created using advanced chemistry to offer a seamless transition for everyday appliances.
-In this comprehensive guide, we’ll explain how SNG compares to regular fossil gas, break down the fascinating chemical science used to create it, and help you determine whether this fuel is a truly sustainable solution for your home or just another fossil fuel variant in disguise.
+In this comprehensive guide, we will explain how SNG compares to regular fossil gas, break down the fascinating chemical science used to create it, and help you determine whether this fuel is a truly sustainable solution for your home or just another fossil fuel variant in disguise.

 When comparing these fuels, the primary distinction is their origin.
 Conventional natural gas is drilled from the earth, heavily processed to remove natural impurities, and transported across the continent.
 Conversely, synthetic gas is a manufactured product crafted locally in dedicated engineering facilities.
 It is vital to clearly distinguish SNG from raw syngas (a highly toxic precursor) and traditional liquid natural gas (LNG), which is simply conventional fossil gas super-cooled for ocean transport.
 Because substitute natural gas is refined to pure methane, it is completely indistinguishable from fossil gas once it enters the utility network.